AJMansfield/Intelligence-Core-Public/kttu1.md

 This water is saturated with minerals and salt, and you must distill it if you wish to drink.
 Again, if you had more time.

-The most difficult part of crossing the cayon lay ahead, and if you were still in the canyon when the rains returned next nightfall, you would surely die.
+The most difficult part of crossing the canyon lay ahead, and if you were still in the canyon when the rains returned next nightfall, you would surely die.
 You cross the stream and begin your ascent.